MojosBeans100/DunkeldFitnessCentre/README.md

 ## Unfixed Bugs

+### Footer

+The footer caused problems on some pages staying at the bottom of the page.
+Some pages are only 1 screen size - for example Homepage and About Us.
+Whereas the others have more content and therefore require scrolling.
+In larger screen sizes it was desirable for the footer to remain fixed in position, but when reduced to smaller sizes and the footer changes to a taller column layout, it is preferred that the footer is hidden at the bottom and requires scrolling, so as not to take up the whole page.

+This idea in practice took some fiddling, and ultimately on a few pages, a fixed height "spacer" div was placed so keep the footer where it needed to be.

 # Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 * In the GitHub repository, navigate to the Settings tab